secretstartups/handbook/content/job-families/marketing/marketing-strategy-and-operations.md

 - Ability to thrive in a fully remote organization
 - Ability to use GitLab

-### VP, Marketing Strategy and Platforms
+### VP, Marketing Operations and Analytics

-#### VP Marketing Strategy and Platforms Job Grade
+#### VP, Marketing Operations and Analytics Job Grade

-The VP, Marketing Strategy is a [grade 12](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades)).
+The VP, Marketing Operations and Analytics is a [grade 12](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades)).

-#### VP, Marketing Strategy and Platforms Responsibilities
+#### VP, Marketing Operations and Analytics Responsibilities

-- Extends that of the Sr. Director, Marketing Strategy and Platforms responsibilities
+- Extends that of the Senior Director, Marketing Operations and Analytics responsibilities
 - Thought leader defining overall go-to-market data collection
 - Thought leader defining GitLab’s approach to A/B testing
 - Lead creation of multiple key marketing strategy initiatives and programs with CMO.

-#### VP, Marketing Strategy and Platforms Requirements
+#### VP, Marketing Operations and Analytics Requirements

-- Extends that of the  Sr. Director, Marketing Strategy and Platforms
+- Extends that of the  Senior Director, Marketing Operations and Analytics
 - 20+ years of experience in a global SaaS marketing or marketing operations environment.
 Preference for Marketing Strategy, Marketing Operations, Strategy Consulting or Corporate Strategy
 Requirements